google-research/nasbench/README.md

+# Modifications from the original version
+1. Speedup the loading time (120 sec --> 30 sec for full dataset in my local env)
+2. Adapt to Python3
+3. Adapt to TensorFlow 2
 # NASBench: A Neural Architecture Search Dataset and Benchmark

 This repository contains the code used for generating and interacting with the